Naturkosmetik mit Kräutern – Rosmarin, Thymian und Salbei auf hellem Hintergrund als Symbol für natürliche Hautpflege

 Beauty from within: How herbs as food influence skin health.

-Skincare begins on the plate
+Skincare starts on your plate

 Herbs and skincare

-Herbs as natural skin boosters
+Herbs as natural skin supporters

 Herbal tea preparation